Saturday, January 5, 2019

 Recap

 Within the first week, most of us got the flu.
-Germs were readily exchanged, and sickness ensued regularly, including a couple of bouts of a stomach bug that even infected little Levi.
-I’m ashamed to admit the hygiene of the Pappas family plummeted as it was not a top priority.
+Germs were readily exchanged, and sickness ensued regularly, including a couple of bouts of a stomach bug that even infected little L. I’m ashamed to admit the hygiene of the Pappas family plummeted as it was not a top priority.
 A clogged toilet led to a $100 bill from the plumber.
 Preparing dinner for two families most nights of the week, as I wanted and asked to do, proved to be a much more difficult task than I anticipated.
 Laundry for 10 people was a terrifying sight to behold.
 Knowing the routine and personalities of the kids in the other family meant needing to be home or rearrange plans to stay home, even with little notice, to assist the incredible friends who stepped in as baby-sitters to rotate through our house every couple of hours each time our friend had to work or was called in to work.
 We quickly learned that my introverted husband had limits we had not yet discovered.
 My achiever personality could never get ahead, which I was acutely aware of and drove deep depression as I was continually confronted with my inabilities to do more and be more.
-To top it all off, Stephen and I had the worst argument of our marriage the last night our friends lived with us, and I grabbed my pocketbook and keys, slammed the door to the Honda, and disappeared into the night at 2:00 in the morning after telling Stephen he could take care of our kids by his damn self, determined to start an independent life.
+To top it all off, Stephen and I had the worst argument of our marriage the last night our friends lived with us, and I grabbed my pocketbook and keys, slammed the door to the Honda, and disappeared into the night at 2:00 in the morning.

 I poured myself out, trying to give my very best to everyone, and things didn’t always proceed as I hoped they would.
 I don’t offer up information from the past year for others to think I am great, because I am not.
 I never did anything radical by biblical standards regarding the life of a believer, and I failed many times.
 I served, but not always joyfully.
 Sometimes it was with great groaning, and no one wants to be with someone who only gives assistance because she feels obligated and makes that known through body language, actions, and/or words.
 I am human and limited in my time, energy, and resources.
 I am a sinner with such pervasive flaws that quickly come to light when I am in close proximity to others.
 Serving those around me wasn’t easy, as sacrifice never is, but obedience to what God is prompting is always the right action.
 Further, when you love people, you lay things down to lift them up and demonstrate you want their flourishing.
 I didn’t follow God’s leading to get anything.
 No one owes me.
 I just trusted my good Father and walked by faith.